MajaK02/Discover_Polska/README.md

 * As a user, I can view a paginated list of posts so that I can select which post I want to view.
 * As a user, I want to be able to access the blog on any device (laptop or mobile).

+Overall, all the must-haves were included in the project as intended, and ultimately, all the user stories features were implemented within the scope of the project and successfully completed/ closed in Github Issues.

 ## Technologies